EichlerLab/smrtsv2/GENOTYPE.md

 * SEX: Male (M), Female (F), or unknown (U).
 Used to correct genotypes on sex chromosome.
 * DATA: Path to an alignment file (BAM or CRAM)

+To support aligned CRAM files, an optional `REF` column may be specified to point to the reference each sample is to.
+If the `REF` column is present and the value is not `NA` for a sample, then that reference is used to read the alignment file.
+If the reference has been seen by samtools or htslib before, it may be cached in `~/.cache/hts-ref`, and in this case, the `REF` field may not be required for to read these CRAM files.

 ## Run

 To run, call `smrtsv` from the install directory and run the `genotype` module.
 It will need the